 Q - I was wondering if you could tell me if there is reference in Scripture to baptizing babies.
 Do we baptize babies because of tradition or are we following Scripture?

 A - Thanks for the question.
-There is no contradiction between Sacred Scripture and Sacred Tradition, thus the teaching came from both.
+There is no contradiction between Sacred Scripture and Sacred Tradition, thus the teaching is from both and ultimately, from Jesus.
 First we start with Scripture.
 In several places in the New Testament it speaks of baptizing families.
 One may assume that infants were a part of these families.